recolic/microsoft-intune-archlinux/README.md

 Microsoft Intune is pretty sensitive to your system environment (See how many "Common errors" below!).
 Please consider if you would prefer [intuneme](https://github.com/frostyard/intuneme) or [himmelblau](https://github.com/himmelblau-idm/himmelblau), or even separate VM.
 It might save your whole week.

+If you are Microsoft Employee, detailed guide for these 3rd-party tools could be found internally.

 ## Install Step-1

 > To **use** a certificate.